bolt/docs/docs/nut-command/setup/setup-deploy.md

 Every deployment configuration you add to `.deploy.yml` must set the `protocol` to either `ftp` or `sftp`, and an `options` array.

-**NOTE:** If your host provides SFTP, it is the preferred upload method as it is both faster and more secure than FTP alone, and supports more functionality.
+<p class="note"><strong>Note:</strong> If your host provides SFTP, it is the
+preferred upload method as it is both faster and more secure than FTP alone, and supports more functionality.</p>

 ## Usage